Search

 “Production imperative” becomes more evident during the operation of Windscale; due to the immense pressure from the government the piles were producing plutonium above a level of which they were designed to operate at.

-Too little, too late however as the fire had released a radioactive cloud into the eastern winds which spread the radioactive debris across the UK and Europe.
+Too little, too late however, as the fire had released a radioactive cloud into the eastern winds which spread the radioactive debris across the UK and Europe.
 Fortunately, Sir John Cockroft and his insistence on his “follies” prevented the Windscale incident from being dramatically worse and saved a considerable part of the Lake District and Cumbria!
 Regardless of this, the Windscale event was categorised as a level 5 (out of 7) on the International Nuclear Event Scale (INES) and still to this date it remains Britain’s worst nuclear event in history.

 The uncontrollable radioactive debris had a huge impact on local agriculture, the government demanded that all local milk (produced within 300 square miles of the incident) was disposed of for the subsequent month.